 - You will typically map one or many AWS accounts to a single New Relic account.

 First, you need to link each of your AWS accounts with your New Relic account.
-To do so:
+To do so, use either of these options:

 - Go to one.newrelic.com > Infrastructure > AWS, click on Add an AWS account, then on Use metric streams, and follow the steps.

 Next, set up the metric stream using the CloudFormation template we provide in the last step of our UI.
-This template is provided as a base to setup the integration on a single region, and can be customized and extended based on your requirements.
+This template is provided as a base to set up the integration on a single region.
+You can customize and extend it to meet your requirements.

 - Create a Kinesis Data Firehose Delivery Stream and configure the following destination parameters: